chanzuckerberg/czid-dag/README.md

-# Historical IDseq workflows
+# Historical CZ ID workflows
 ----------------------------
-Please see https://github.com/chanzuckerberg/idseq-workflows for IDseq workflows.
+Please see https://github.com/chanzuckerberg/czid-workflows for CZ ID workflows.
 This repository is no longer maintained, and is made available for historical purposes only.

 ----------------------------
+This repo is formerly known as idseq-dag

 #### Infectious Disease Sequencing Platform
-IDseq is a hypothesis-free global software platform that helps scientists identify pathogens in metagenomic sequencing data.
+CZ ID is a hypothesis-free global software platform that helps scientists identify pathogens in metagenomic sequencing data.

 - **Discover** - Identify the pathogen landscape
 - **Detect** - Monitor and review potential outbreaks